 - You will receive notifications from our recruitment system.
 Please keep an eye on your emails and check your junk folder on a regular basis for any communication from us.

 I haven't received my interview invite?

 - Please check your junk mail.
 If you're unable to locate your interview invite, please contact our recruitment team.

 - Review the job description, if you need a copy of this, please contact our recruitment team

-- We conduct competency-based interviews relating to our values or leadership competencies depending on the grade of the role.
+- We conduct competency-based interviews relating to our values.
 When answering competency-based interviews, think of specific examples and consider the STAR technique.

 S = Situation – describe the situation